johnwcowan/r7rs-work/Dictionaries.md

 The procedures of this SRFI allow the manipulation of an object that maps keys to values without the caller needing to know exactly how the object is implemented.
-Such an object is called a dictionary in this SRFI.
+Such an object is called a *dictionary* in this SRFI.

 ## Rationale

-Until recently there were only two standard mechanisms for managing key-value pairs: alists and hash tables, and hash tables do not have a standard interface.
+Until recently there was only one fully standard mechanism for managing key-value pairs: alists.
+Most Schemes also support hash tables, but until R6RS there was no standard interface to them, and many implementations do not provide that interface.

 Now, however, the number of such objects is growing.
-We have SRFI 125 and SRFI 126 as well as R6RS hash tables, persistent ordered and hashed mappings from SRFI 146, and ordered key-value stores (often on a disk or a remote machine) from SRFI 167.
+In addition to hash tables, there are persistent ordered and hashed mappings from SRFI 146 and ordered key-value stores (often on a disk or a remote machine) from SRFI 167.

-It's inconvenient for users if other SRFIs or libraries have to insist on accepting only one kind of dictionary.
+It's inconvenient for users if SRFIs or other libraries have to insist on accepting only a specific type of dictionary.
+This SRFI exposes
+a number of accessors, mutators, and other procedures that can be called on any dictionary, provided that its type has been registered with an implementation of this SRFI.
-By using the procedures of this SRFI, a procedure can take a dictionary as an argument and manipulate it without knowing its type.
+By using these procedures, a procedure can take a dictionary as an argument and make use of it without knowing its exact type.

 ## Specification

 In order for the system to know that an object is a dictionary, a predicate must be defined that recognizes that type of dictionary.
 Then the predicate must be registered along with procedures that know how to manipulate the dictionary.
-This SRFI exposes
-a number of accessors, mutators, and other procedures for dictionaries that can be called on any dictionary with a registered predicate, and directly or indirectly invokes the procedures associated with that predicate.
+At least the five basic dictionary procedures (see below) must be registered, but more may be provided at registration time.

 We call a specific key-value pair an *association*.
 This is why an alist, or association list, is called that; it is a list